 - g.
 A data exchange process to support the care coordination and transition activities described in (d) and (e) of this subsection; - h.
 Reporting of requested data from DHCS to support program monitoring, evaluation, and oversight; and - i.
 A staffing and project management approach for supporting all aspects of the facility's participation in the reentry demonstration initiative, including information on qualifications of the providers that the correctional facilities will partner with for the provision of pre-release services. - 9.9.
 Reentry Demonstration Initiative Implementation Plan.
 The state is required to submit a Reentry Demonstration Initiative Implementation Plan to describe, at a minimum, the state's approach to implementing the reentry demonstration initiative, including timelines for meeting critical implementation stages or milestones, as applicable, to support successful implementation.
 The state must submit the draft Implementation Plan to CMS for review no later than 120 calendar days after approval of the reentry demonstration initiative.
 The state must submit any required clarifications or revisions to their draft Implementation Plan no later than 60 calendar days after receipt of CMS feedback.
-Once approved, the finalized Implementation Plan will be incorporated into the STCs as Attachment CC, and may be further altered only with CMS approval.
+The finalized Implementation Plan will be incorporated into the STCs as Attachment CC.

 In the Implementation Plan, the state is expected only to provide additional details regarding the implementation of the reentry demonstration initiative that are not already captured in the STCs (including any other attachments).
-CMS will provide the state with a template to support developing and obtaining approval of the Implementation Plan.
-Contingent upon CMS's approval of the state's Implementation Plan, the state may begin claiming FFP for services provided through the reentry demonstration initiative at the time of inclusion of this STC, expected to begin April 1, 2024.
+CMS will provide the state with a template to support developing the Implementation Plan.